DoctorHayes/CSU-Senior-Project/docs/Defense.md

 <br/>
 (can itemize or write paragraphs with subheadings, maybe like each problem with a mini-paragraph?)
 <br/><br/>
+- when needing to upload to the Chrome Web Store, the guides supplied by Google themselves were out of date and far stricter than what the actual publishing process required. many Chrome extensions I saw in comparison had far less than what many guides stated were required, but they were apparently accepted by the Web Store as well (This was a significant stressor and time cost with how much I had noted I had to do, but really didn't need to do)

 ## 9 - Future Enhancements <a id="section9"></a>
 Looking at the overall <a href="#section7">Test Results</a>, it was clear that the testers were very satisfied with Bible Verse Vista in its current state.
 Having asked for explanations on both my quantitative and qualitative questions, I compiled all suggestions made from them into the <a href="#section7-1">Advised Changes</a> section from earlier.
 While the list may seem long, only a couple of these features made any serious impact on the overall user perception of my extension.
 As such, my plans and reasoning for each suggested feature will be included here as part of this extension's future enhancements.